stephengeller/CV/README.md

 ## Stephen Geller

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 I am currently a budding web developer, attending the July cohort of Makers Academy, a 16-week intensive development bootcamp.
-A recent graduate in Psychology from the University of Sheffield (1st Class), I am looking to find a job in the tech industry, and am currently open-minded to the specifics of what that will be.
+A recent graduate in Psychology from the University of Sheffield (1st Class), I am looking to find a job in the tech industry following completion of the bootcamp in October.
+I am currently open-minded to the specifics of what that will be, and happy to explore new areas.

 ## Skills

-####
+#### Communication

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+During my time at the University of Sheffield's Theatre Company ([SuTCo](http://www.sutco.org/)), I held many roles reliant on clear and confident communication in order to achieve goals work efficiently.

 - Experience
 - Achievements
 - Evidence

 #### Another Skill